"I would like to touch the soul of my audience with my art."

 She has shown her work in Turku, and Helsinki, Finland; Oslo, Bergen, Kirkenes & Svanvik, Norway; Salt Lake City & Provo, Utah; and San Diego, San Francisco, Los Angeles and Bonita, California.

-At the age of 86, Anja considers herself a spiritual artist and she continues to paint in her home studio in Bonita and takes great pleasure in her spiritually motivated artistic endeavors.
+At the age of 88, Anja continues to take great pleasure in her artistic endeavors!